firedancer-io/firedancer/book/api/websocket.md

 One of `mainnet-beta`, `devnet`, `testnet`, `pythtest`, `pythnet`, or `unknown`.
 Indicates the cluster that the validator is likely to be running on.
-If a validator is misconfigured and, for example, connects to multiple networks, the first (highest priority) network in the above list will be displayed.
+The cluster is guessed by looking at the genesis hash of the chain and entrypoints that the validator connects to.

 #### `summary.identity_key`
 | frequency | type     | example        |